apache/spark/docs/apache-airflow/start/local.rst

 Upon running these commands, Airflow will create the ``$AIRFLOW_HOME`` folder and create the "airflow.cfg" file with defaults that will get you going fast.
+You can override defaults using environment variables, see :doc:`/configurations-ref`.
 You can inspect the file either in ``$AIRFLOW_HOME/airflow.cfg``, or through the UI in the ``Admin->Configuration`` menu.
 The PID file for the webserver will be stored in ``$AIRFLOW_HOME/airflow-webserver.pid`` or in ``/run/airflow/webserver.pid``